PanthonImem/CS1951a-BlogPost/docs/README.md

  <img src="https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/spectral_clustering_piechart.png" width="300">
 </p>

 To roughly confirm the accuracy of the model, we compared the results with percentage of 10,000 most viewed Wikipedia articles that belong to each occupation using category property that Wikipedia gives to each its article, which presents in the pie chart below.
-This pie chart is however not completely accurate itself because, firstly, one person may have more than one occupation indicated in the category property; secondly, Wikipedia only give 9,620 pages from 10,000 most viewed Wikipedia articles in people the category property; and lastly, to compare with the results from k-mean algorithm, we disregarded several jobs, including novelists, comedians, and artists.

 <p align="center">
  <img src="https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/categories_piechart.png" width="300">